Your Complete Guide to Pai Gow Poker

 1. Playing Pai Gow like a Pro

-Been to a land-based casino?
+Have you ever visited a land-based casino?
 Then you’ve seen the Pai Gow Poker tables.
 And you’ve probably dreamed of playing—if only you knew exactly how the game worked.
-But the name is a little intimidating for some.
-You’re familiar with Texas Hold’em poker, not Pai Gow Poker.
-So what’s it all about?
+For some the name is a little intimidating, but rest assured it’s only a name.

 The truth is real money Pai Gow Poker is a lot easier to play than you think.
-Unfortunately, a lot of newbies make the mistake of approaching the game as if it were a regular game of online poker.
+Unfortunately, a lot of newbies make the mistake of approaching the game as if it were a regular game of online poker or Texas Hold’em.
 It’s not, and thinking that way could cost you.

 So stick with us.
-We’ll show you the best places to play, how to play your cards right, and how to win the most money playing Pai Gow Poker online for real cash.
-We’ll also show you why online casinos are way better for Pai Gow Poker than land-based casinos, including these top reasons:
+We’ll show you the best places to wager, how to play your cards right, and what to do to win the most money playing Pai Gow Poker online for real cash.
+We’ll also show you why online casinos are way better for Pai Gow Poker than land-based casinos, for example: